UPI vs Credit Card in India 2026: Which Should You Actually Use?

 Where Credit Cards Win Clearly

 Credit cards win on consumer protection.
 Disputed transactions, fraudulent charges, and delivery failures are resolved far more easily with a credit card chargeback than with a UPI dispute.
-For online shopping above ₹2,000, always prefer a credit card.
+For online shopping on Amazon, Flipkart, or any platform above ₹2,000, always prefer a credit card.

 The Smart Indian Strategy